 There's no other place like Tokyo.
 This is our favourite city in the world, where you'll always find yourself entertained by interesting and unique activities.
 There are so many unique things to do in Tokyo, like crossing the famed Shibuya scramble, listening to a singing toilet or eating a white strawberry.
 These experiences can be enjoyed by all types of seasoned tourists and also first-time visitors to Tokyo.

-Shibuya Pedestrian Scramble
+9. Cross The Shibuya Pedestrian Scramble

 You've probably seen many time-lapse videos of the Shibuya Crossing, but nothing can prepare you for the real Shibuya experience.
+It's amazing and awesome, and you're going to love it.

 The busiest pedestrian scramble in the world gets crossed by over half a million people every day or about 2500 people every time the lights turn green.
 When you visit Tokyo, make sure you are one of them!
 Shibuya truly is a unique activity in Tokyo, as there's no other place like it in the world!